-РР Register and complete a professional profile at Proposal Central (https://ProposalCentral.altum.com).
-Ensure that your grants and contracts office has registered your institution and signing officials with Proposal Central and that your Primary Mentor has a Proposal Central account so they can sign your application. t, Set up an ORCID profile if you do not already have one (orcid.org).
-Review eligibility carefully for your chosen track.
-Questions about eligibility should be directed to researchgrants@lymphoma.org.
+Register and complete a professional profile at Proposal Central (https://Proposal Central.altum.com).
+Ensure that your grants and contracts office has registered your institution and signing officials with Proposal Central and that your primary mentor has a Proposal Central account so they can sign your application.
 Two (2) letters of support in addition to your Primary Mentor's letter, are required.
-Applications cannot be submitted if all support letters have not been uploaded - make sure your letter writers know and can comply with the application deadline.
+Applications cannot be submitted if three support letters have not been uploaded - make sure your letter writers know and can comply with the application deadline.
 Begin the application process on the Proposal Central system.
 You do not need to complete the application all at once; your application will be saved on the server until completed.
-Remember, incomplete applications cannot be submitted.
-See more on required Application parts below.)
-Download and review the "Lymphoma Scientific Research Mentoring Program Policy Statement, Terms and Conditions." posted at lymphoma.org/grants .
-Applicants must adher to all requirements as stated in the "Terms and Conditions."
-Please note that this policy statement has some significant differences from the "Research Grants Policy, Terms and Conditions" used for other LRF grant programs. e Have yourself, your Primary Sponsor and either your Institutional Signing Official or an authorized Grants Officer sign the Signature Page electronically through Proposal Central.
-Have yourself, your Primary Sponsor, and your Institutional Signing Official sign the LRF Waiver, which may be signed in ink or by an electronic signature program such as Adobe Signor DocuSign.
-The fully signed document should be uploaded in the Attachments section. ξn Prepare the Application Cover Sheet (2 pages) and upload to Proposal Central as a PDF. (checklist continues next page)
+Incomplete applications cannot be submitted .
+See more on required Application parts below.
+Download and review with your institution's grant office the "LSRMP Policy, Terms and Conditions" as posted on lymphoma.org/grants .
+All applicants must adhere to all requirements as stated in the "Terms and Conditions."
+Please note that this policy statement has some significant differences from the "Research Grants Policy, Terms, and Conditions" used for other Foundation grant programs.
+Have yourself, your Primary Mentor and either your Institutional Signing Official or an authorized Grants Officer sign the Signature Page electronically through Proposal Central Have yourself, your Primary Mentor and your Institutional Signing Official sign the Lymphoma Research Foundation Waiver, which may be signed in ink or by an electronic signature program such as Adobe Sign or DocuSign.
+The fully signed document should be uploaded in the Attachments section.
+Prepare the Application Cover Sheet (2 pages) and upload to Proposal Central as a PDF.

-In addition, note the following required application parts:
+In addition, note the following required application components:

-Research Proposal - Please see the instructions on page 9 for detailed page limits and

-special instructions for resubmissions.

 Applicant Biosketch

-☐ Applicant Career Development Plan - see page 10 for page limits and instructions.
+Applicant Career Development Plan - See RFP page 14 for page limits and

+instructions

-☐ Mentor Biosketch (es)
+Mentor Biosketch(es)

+Statement of Level of Effort

 Primary Mentor Letter of Support

-Two (blinded) General Letters of Support
+Two (blinded) general Letters of Support

-☐ Non-Technical Abstract
+Non-Technical Abstract

-☐ Technical Abstract
+Technical Abstract

 Areas of Study/Keywords - fill out through Proposal Central.

+Research Proposal - See RFP page 11 for detailed page limits, and special instructions for resubmissions.

-☐ Current and Pending Research Support
+Current and Pending Research Support

-☐ Budget-Fill out through Proposal Central.
+Budget- Fill out through Proposal Central.

-Regulatory Documentation (IRB, etc.), if applicable to proposal - please note only confirmation of approval is required not the entire assurance.
+Regulatory Documentation (IRB, etc.), if applicable to proposal - please note only confirmation of approval is required, not the entire assurance.

 Appendices - other attachments needed to support the application (limit 30 pages total):

-☐ Mentor's Research Support
+Mentor's Research Support

-☐ Support letters from collaborators/pharmaceutical partners, if applicable to proposal
+Support letters from collaborators/pharmaceutical partners, if applicable to proposal

-☐ Institutional Verification Letter (Assistant Professor translational applicants only)
+Institutional Verification Letter (Assistant Professor lab/translational track applicants only)

-Publication Reprints - not required.
-Publications are not subject to 30 page limit but

-no more than three (3) publications should be submitted.
+Publication Reprints not required.
+Publications are not subject to 30 page limit but no more than three (3) publications should be submitted.